Juunsseo/EC311_PuckProject/README.md

 ---

-For more details, refer to the included presentation file (`EC311 Final Project Presentation (2).pptx`).
+For more details, refer to the included presentation file (`EC311 Final Project Presentation.pptx`).